kevincobos/AWS-Cloud-Solutions-Architect/README.md

 - **Apache Tomcat** Is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.
 - **Apache HTTP Web Server** Is a free and open-source cross-platform web server software.
 Apache is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation.
 - **continuous integration/continuous delivery (CI/CD)** Is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.
+- **IPV4 NOTATION** Internet Protocol version 4 (IPv4) is the fourth version of the Internet Protocol (IP).
+It is one of the core protocols of standards-based internetworking methods in the Internet and other packet-switched networks.
+- **CIDR NOTATION** Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses and routing Internet Protocol packets.
 - **Reserved Instances (RIs)** Is a billing discount that you can get by committing to prepaying for a certain amount of Amazon EC2 usage for a term of 1 or 3 years.
 - **Spot Instances** Is an Amazon EC2 pricing mechanism that lets you purchase spare Amazon EC2 computing capacity with no upfront commitment at discounted hourly rates.
 - **High-Performance Computing (HPC)** Is the use of parallel processing for running advanced application programs efficiently, reliably and quickly.